gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

   we should to try improve the message with a better information, if it's possible, to show which changes are pending to save.

+* What happens if Roo changes some configuration file like persistence.xml or database.properties when this files are already managed by dynamic configuration ?

 References
 ==========